Updated: Nov 28, 2022

 If a parent or sibling is unavailable, a parent or sibling may be selected.
 The court might also recognize another person who is interested in being your Conservator, such as a close friend.
 If none of these options are available, a public guardian can be appointed.

-If you are unable to make decisions about your personal affairs, you can avoid this misunderstanding by appointing your own Conservator.
+If you cannot decide about your personal affairs, you can avoid this misunderstanding by appointing your own Conservator.
 A conservatorship lawyer will help you manage your assets properly.
 Consider one of our prescreened California Lawyers in your California Attorney Search.

 Why Should You Hire a Conservatorship Lawyer?

-While applying for a conservatorship isn't complicated, there is a lot of details to recall, paperwork to complete, and court appearances to create.
+While applying for a conservatorship isn't complicated, there are a lot of details to recall, paperwork to complete, and court appearances to create.
 Going through the process alone can be frustrating and stressful.

-A estate planning attorney may be extremely beneficial in this situation.
-A conservatorship attorney is a special needs attorney who specializes in conservatorships—someone who has advanced knowledge of conservatorships and how to get them authorized.
+An estate planning attorney may be extremely beneficial in this situation.
+A conservatorship attorney is a special needs attorney specializing in conservatorships—someone with advanced knowledge of conservatorships and how to get them authorized.

 1. You want a Power of Attorney that is both effective and long-lasting.